tianyingw/tianyingw.github.io/publications.md

 ### Manuscripts:

-- **Wang, T.**, Ionita-laza, I., Wei, Y. "Integrated Quantile RAnk Test (iQRAT) for heterogeneous joint effect of rare and common variants in sequencing studies".
+- **Wang, T.**, Ionita-Laza, I., Wei, Y. "Integrated Quantile RAnk Test (iQRAT) for heterogeneous joint effect of rare and common variants in sequencing studies".

 - **Wang, T.** and Asher, A. "Improved semiparametric analysis of polygenic gene-environment interactions in case-control studies" (submitted).